Managed Ethernet Switches VS. Unmanaged Ethernet Switches

 How do I choose an industrial Ethernet switch?

-The first decision when choosing and industrial Ethernet switch is to go with a managed switch or an unmanaged switch.
-Unmanaged switches are simple, easy to use, and generally more inexpensive.
+The initial decision to make when selecting an industrial Ethernet switch is whether to go with a managed switch or an unmanaged switch.
+Unmanaged switches are simple, straightforward to operate, and generally more affordable.
 However, unmanaged switches do not provide monitoring, alert, or alarm functions.
-Moreover, they usually do not allow an administrator to control network traffic through protocols such as Quality of Service (QoS).
-Managed switches provide all of this functionality and more.
+Moreover, they often do not allow administrators to control network traffic through protocols such as Quality of Service (QoS).
+Managed switches include all of these functionalities and more.

-The second choice is to figure out if you need Power over Ethernet (PoE).
-PoE switches can deliver power to and transfer data from external devices such as IP cameras, wireless hotspots, VoIP phones, and more.
-Industrial PoE switches have different power output (per port) abilities, and varying total power budgets.
-The final factors are port count and speed.
-Obviously you will need enough ports to connect all devices, and those ports will need a high enough speed to handle your data requirements.
-Port speed options are fast Ethernet, gigabit Ethernet, and 10G (which will require a fiber port or a small form-factor (SFP) pluggable transceiver.
+It is important to determine if you need Power over Ethernet (PoE).
+PoE switches can deliver power to and transfer data from external devices such as IP cameras, wireless hotspots, VoIP phones, and other PD devices.
+Industrial PoE switches have different power output capacities per port and varying total power budgets.

 What is a 10 GB Ethernet switch usually used for?